webgptorg/promptbook/README.md

 -   _(Not implemented yet)_ `BardExecutionTools`
 -   _(Not implemented yet)_ `LamaExecutionTools`
 -   _(Not implemented yet)_ `GpuExecutionTools`
--   And a special case are `RemoteNaturalExecutionTools` that connect to a remote server and run one of the above execution tools on that server.
+-   And a special case are `RemoteLlmExecutionTools` that connect to a remote server and run one of the above execution tools on that server.
--   The second special case is `MockedEchoNaturalExecutionTools` that is used for testing and mocking.
+-   The second special case is `MockedEchoLlmExecutionTools` that is used for testing and mocking.
--   The third special case is `LogNaturalExecutionToolsWrapper` that is technically also an execution tools but it is more proxy wrapper around other execution tools that logs all calls to execution tools.
+-   The third special case is `LogLlmExecutionToolsWrapper` that is technically also an execution tools but it is more proxy wrapper around other execution tools that logs all calls to execution tools.

 #### Script Execution Tools